duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 * Please avoid using bash commands as filenames: although possible, this might mess up your commands!

+# Creating files

+A simple way to create an empty file is to use `touch`

+`$ touch new_file.txt`

+If you want to write a text file, there are lots of possible editors you can use.
+A good one to start off with is `nano`.

 # Practical Session 1

 Open a terminal

 1. Create a new directory named `folder_A`
-2. Move into the folder you just created and create a new file named `file_A.txt`
+2. Go into the folder you just created and create a new file named `file_A.txt`
 3. Go back to your home folder, make a copy of `folder_A` and call it `folder_B`
 4. Rename the text file in `folder_B` to `file_B.txt`
 5. Check the content of both folders